SuperAPPKid/Amethyst/README.md

 #### 3Column-Left

-A three-column version of *Tall*, with one main pane on the left (extending the full height of the screen) and two other panes, one in the middle and one on the right.
-Like *Tall*, if any pane has more than one window, that pane will be split into rows.
+A three-column version of _Tall_, with one main pane on the left (extending the full height of the screen) and two other panes, one in the middle and one on the right.
+Like _Tall_, if any pane has more than one window, that pane will be split into rows.
 You can control how many windows are in the main pane as usual; other windows will be assigned as evenly as possible between the other two panes.

 #### 3Column-Middle

-Exactly like *3Column-Left*, but the main pane is in the middle, with the other panes on either side.
-(In previous versions of Amethyst, this layout was known as *Middle-Wide*.)
+Exactly like _3Column-Left_, but the main pane is in the middle, with the other panes on either side.
+(In previous versions of Amethyst, this layout was known as _Middle-Wide_.)

 #### 3Column-Right

-Exactly like *3Column-Left*, but the main pane is on the right, with the other panes in the middle and on the left.
+Exactly like _3Column-Left_, but the main pane is on the right, with the other panes in the middle and on the left.

 #### Widescreen-Tall

- This mode is like *Tall*, but if there are multiple windows in the main pane, the main pane splits into columns rather than rows.
+This mode is like _Tall_, but if there are multiple windows in the main pane, the main pane splits into columns rather than rows.
- The other pane still splits windows into rows, like *Tall*.
+The other pane still splits windows into rows, like _Tall_.
 This layout gets its name because it probably makes the most sense on very wide screens, with a large main pane consisting of several columns, and all remaining windows stacked into the final column.
- Other layouts that work well on very wide screens include any that allow for more than two columns (to take advantage of the screen width), such as any of the *3Column-&ast;* layouts, or *Column*.
+Other layouts that work well on very wide screens include any that allow for more than two columns (to take advantage of the screen width), such as any of the _3Column-\*_ layouts, or _Column_.

 #### Fullscreen